TorbenRahbekKoch/LogBridge/Readme.md

 LogBridge
 ---------

+Proud to announce the .Net Core version of LogBridge - this has been an interesting journey.

+Supports:
+  - Implicit (ambient) logging
+  - Injectable logging
+  - Structured logging (like .net core logging) made easier
+  - Metric logging ???? (next version)
+  - Multilevel correlation ids
+  - Asp.Net Core Configure scenarios
+  - AsyncLocal instead of ThreadLocal
+  - Configurable describer, now you can use e.g. Newtonsoft.Json
+  - Easier to create your own LogWrappers, which is also necessary since none is delivered ;)

 A no-nonsense logging wrapper aiming to give a consistent and versatile interface to various logging frameworks, such as Log4Net and Enterprise Library.